JoshOrndorff/recipes/text/3-entrees/off-chain-workers.md

 ...
 ```

-Referring to the code at [`pallets/offchain-demo/src/lib.rs`](https://github.com/substrate-developer-hub/recipes/tree/master/pallets/offchain-demo/src/lib.rs), there is a `fn offchain_worker()` function inside `decl_module!`.
+Referring to the code at [`pallets/offchain-demo/src/lib.rs`](https://github.com/substrate-developer-hub/recipes/tree/master/pallets/offchain-demo/src/lib.rs), there is an `offchain_worker` function inside `decl_module!`.
 This is the entry point of the off-chain worker that is executed once after each block generation.
-So we put all the off-chain logics here, and eventually signed and unsigned transactions will be sent from this entry-point.
+So we put all the off-chain logic here, and eventually signed and unsigned transactions will be sent from this entry-point.

-We can have two kind of transactions sent back on-chain from off-chain workers, signed and unsigned transactions.
-Signed transaction is used if the transaction require the sender to be specified.
-Unsigned transaction is used in the context that sender is not needed to be known, and additional logic is written in the code to provide extra data verification.
-They are setup differently.
+We can have two kinds of transactions sent back on-chain from off-chain workers, signed and unsigned transactions.
+Signed transactions are used if the transaction requires the sender to be specified.
+Unsigned transactions are used when the sender does not need to be known, and additional logic is written in the code to provide extra data verification.
+They are set up differently.

 ## Signed Transactions